NYU-DataServices/iassist2021/setup.markdown

 ```
 conda install pyjanitor -c conda-forge
 ```
-### Troubleshooting
+### Troubleshooting if Conda is not found

-Let us know in advance of the workshop if you have questions.
+We have discovered that problems can occur when users have previously installed Anaconda 3 on their machine.
+If this is happening, the best thing to do is uninstall your Anaconda 3 and then re-install it, making sure you have followed the above directions.